Complete Guide to Buying the Best Industrial Air Compressor

 • Two-stage compressors: Two-stage compressors involve a two-step process, compressing air to an intermediate pressure and then to a final pressure of up to 200 PSI.
 Two-stage compressors exhibit greater efficiency at higher pressures due to compressed air cooling between stages.
 While most two-stage reciprocating compressors are oil-lubricated, oil-less versions are also available.

-Typical uses of oil-less and oil-lubricated reciprocating compressors include:
+Typical uses of piston compressors include:

 • Small workshops and garages: Due to their compact size and lower capacity, reciprocating compressors are well-suited for small workshops and garages.
 They provide sufficient power for tasks like inflating tires, operating small air tools and powering pneumatic systems.